 The secret to this flavorful pasta salad is jarred salsa.
 The salsa really brings the flavor to this situation, so choose your very favorite one.

-This pasta salad is great day-of, but I think it’s even more delicious the next day, after the flavors have chance to meld.
+This salad is great day-of, but I think it’s even more delicious the next day, after the flavors have chance to meld.

-If you’re going to make your Southwest Pasta Salad ahead of time, just hold off on the avocado.
+If you’re going to make this recipe ahead of time, just hold off on the avocado.
 Dice and toss in the avocado just before serving, so it stays fresh.

 Southwest Pasta Salad